 As the development of your game will take months (and even years), take advantage of this time period to create a strong relationship with people in the press.
 Once again, managing Public Relations to promote your video game takes a lot of time.
 In short, you should consider having someone on your team or a trustful partner dedicated to the task to make as efficient as possible.

-As a Public Relation freelancer dedicated to indie game promotion, I manage Press and Influencer campaigns using my connections with video game journalists, bloggers and Influencers from all over the world.
+As a Public Relations freelancer dedicated to indie game promotion, I manage Press and Influencer campaigns using my connections with video game journalists, bloggers and Influencers from all over the world.

-Let me know more about your video game and your Public Relation needs!
-Contact me.
+Let me know more about your video game PR needs, and contact me!